-Elma Linz Kanefield, LCSW, CPC, PLLC, once herself, a professional singer, succumbed to her debilitating stage fright, which left her voice…silent.
+Elma Linz Kanefield, LCSW, CPC, PLLC, once herself a professional singer, succumbed to debilitating stage fright as a young performer which left her voice… silent.
 However, rather than remain devastated and at the effect of her fear, she transformed her fright into her life’s calling.

-So passionate was Ms. Kanefield about the psychology of the performing artist that she closed her psychotherapeutic practice in the Midwest to relocate in New York City and open a private practice exclusive to performing artists.
-For the last three decades, she has been voicing the special, personal, and professional needs, problems, challenges and possibilities that confront performing artists at all ages and stages of their lives and their careers.
+So passionate was Ms. Kanefield about the psychology of the performing artist that she closed her psychotherapeutic practice in the Midwest to relocate to New York City and open a private practice exclusive to performing artists.
+For the last four decades, she has been voicing the special personal and professional needs, challenges and possibilities that performing artists face at all ages and stages of their lives and their careers.

 When Ms. Kanefield moved to Manhattan, she soon discovered that her specialization was truly unique.
-One performer referred to her as, “the Michael DeBakey of the psychotherapy world.”
+One performer referred to her as “the Michael DeBakey, the pioneering heart surgeon, of the psychotherapy world.”
 A singer said, “We need someone just for us.”
-And a pianist reflected, “I am a special needs person and I need an expert who understands those needs.”
+And a pianist reflected, “I am a special needs person and I need an expert who understands our needs.”

 In 1986, Ms. Kanefield became the Founding Director of The Juilliard School’s Counseling Services.
 She created the first of its kind, on-campus, fully staffed psychotherapy facility, offering unlimited, confidential sessions to serve the entire graduate and post-graduate student body.
 The Juilliard School’s Counseling Services remains the only mental health service for the performing arts student in an independent performing arts institution in the world.
 Ms. Kanefield has continued to serve The Juilliard School as a clinical and organizational consultant.